 The CSPAs contain customary representations, warranties, conditions and indemnification obligations by each party.
-The CSPAs also provide that the representations and warranties of View (a) that are not qualified by "materiality" or "Material Adverse Effect" (as defined in the CSPAs) must be true and correct in all material respects as of the Commencement Date, except to the extent such representations and warranties are as of another date, in which case such representations and warranties must be true and correct in all material respects as of such other date, and (b) that are qualified by "materiality" or "Material Adverse Effect" (as defined in the CSPAs) must be true and correct as of the Commencement Date, except to the extent such representations and warranties are as of another date, in which case such representations and warranties must be true and correct as described in (a) and (b) above as of a date within three trading days following each time View files (i) an Annual Report on Form 10-K and certain Annual Reports on Form 10-K/A, (ii) a Quarterly Report on Form 10-Q, (iii) certain Current Reports on Form 8-K containing amended financial information and (iv) the Initial Registration Statement, any New Registration Statement (as defined in the CSPAs) or any supplement or post-effective amendment thereto, subject to certain exceptions and in any event not more than once per calendar quarter.
+The CSPAs also provide that the representations and warranties of View (a) that are not qualified by "materiality" or "Material Adverse Effect" (as defined in the CSPAs) must be true and correct in all material respects as of the Commencement Date, except to the extent such representations and warranties are as of another date, in which case such representations and warranties must be true and correct in all material respects as of such other date, and (b) that are qualified by "materiality" or "Material Adverse Effect" (as defined in the CSPAs) must be true and correct as of the Commencement Date, except to the extent such representations and warranties are as of another date, in which case such representations and warranties must be true and correct as of such other date.
+The CSPAs also provide that the representations and warranties of View must be true and correct as described in (a) and (b) above as of a date within three trading days following each time View files (i) an Annual Report on Form 10-K and certain Annual Reports on Form 10-K/A, (ii) a Quarterly Report on Form 10-Q, (iii) certain Current Reports on Form 8-K containing amended financial information and (iv) the Initial Registration Statement, any New Registration Statement (as defined in the CSPAs) or any supplement or post-effective amendment thereto, subject to certain exceptions and in any event not more than once per calendar quarter.
 The representations, warranties and covenants contained in the CSPAs were made only for purposes of the CSPAs and as of specific dates, are solely for the benefit of the parties to the CSPAs and are subject to certain important limitations.
-View has the right to terminate the CSPAs at any time after the Commencement Date upon three trading days' prior written notice if, among other things, a Material Adverse Effect (as defined in the CSPAs) has occurred and is continuing.
+View has the right to terminate the CSPAs at any time after the Commencement Date upon three trading days' prior written notice.
+CFPI and Yorkville have the right to terminate the CSPAs upon three trading days' prior written notice if, among other things, a Mate